spatie/crawler/README.md

 ### Example 1: Using the total crawl limit

-The `setTotalCrawlLimit` method allows to limit the total number of URLs to crawl, no matter often you call the crawler.
+The `setTotalCrawlLimit` method allows you to limit the total number of URLs to crawl, no matter how often you call the crawler.

 ```php
 $queue = <your selection/implementation of a queue>;